This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 It’s recommended that your board name include the name of the SoC at the end.
 For instance, suppose we want to make a new board called DevAcademy, which is based on the nRF52833 SoC.
 It’s highly recommended that you call your board “DevAcademy nRF52833”.

-Note that the Create a new board GUI in nRF Connect for VS Code extension will ask you to provide a human-readable name for your board (Ex: DevAcademy nRF52833), and it will automatically generate your board ID (devacademy_nrf52833) that can be used bywest buildcommand or by the Add Build Configration GUI.
+Note that the Create a new board GUI in nRF Connect for VS Code extension will ask you to provide a human-readable name for your board (e.g., DevAcademy nRF52833), and it will automatically generate the board name (devacademy_nrf52833).

 Board files